Chris Powell: ADO Den Haag

 In December 2019, Powell was appointed as assistant coach to Alan Pardew at ADO Den Haag in the Netherlands.
 Both Pardew and Powell left ADO Den Haag on 28 April 2020 following the premature ending of the 2019–20 Eredivisie due to the 2020 coronavirus pandemic.

 Tottenham Hotspur

 In August 2020, Powell was appointed as head of coaching for the Tottenham Hotspur Academy while continuing his job as a coach with England.
 On 20 April 2021, Powell was named as an interim assistant head coach at Tottenham alongside Nigel Gibbs, working with interim head coach Ryan Mason.
+On 1 August 2023 Powell left his position as head of coaching for the club's youth teams from Under-17 to U21 level.